-Properties of Poles and Towers for Transmission Line
+Properties of Poles and Towers Used in Transmission Line

 - High mechanical strength in order to withstand the weight of conductors and wind loads etc.

 - Light in weight so as to ease the transportation.

 Types of Poles and Towers Used in Transmission Lines

 The following are main types of poles and towers for transmission lines generally used in the overhead system:

 - R.C.C. poles.

 - Steel towers.